Alan Tang

 Alan Tang Kwong-Wing (20 September 1946 – 29 March 2011) was a Hong Kong film actor, producer and director.
+Tang was part of the "Silver Rat Squad" (銀色鼠隊), a 1970s pop band formed in Hong Kong.

 Early life

 Tang was born in Guangzhou, Guangdong, China.
 He was the youngest of four children, having two older brothers and one older sister.

 His secondary education was at the New Method College.
 After graduation, he received a full scholarship to the University of Hong Kong Law School.
 He deferred his acceptance to pursue an acting career.